-- the level and terms of compensation of the Chief Executive Officer (CEO), and, as the case may be, the Deputy CEO, including benefits in kind, retirement plans and retirement contributions, as well as the potential grants of stock options or warrants; - the rules for the distribution of directors' attendance fees to be allocated to the Company's directors and the total amount to be submitted to the approval of the Company's shareholders; and - compensation policy. - · Appointment conditions

-The Nominations and Compensation Committee:

-- makes proposals to the Board of Directors regarding the appointment of members of the Board of Directors by the Ordinary Shareholders' Meeting and of the members of General Management; - establishes and keeps an up-to-date succession plan for members of the Board of Directors and the key executives of the Company and the Group.
+- the level and terms of compensation of the Chief Executive Officer (CEO), and, as the case may be, the Deputy CEO, including benefits in kind, retirement plans and retirement contributions, as well as potential grants of stock options or warrants; - the rules for the distribution of directors' attendance fees to be allocated to the Company's directors and the total amount to be submitted to the approval of the Company's shareholders; and - compensation policy. - Appointment conditions - The Nominations and Compensation Committee: - makes proposals to the Board of Directors regarding the appointment of members of the Board of Directors by the Ordinary Shareholders' Meeting, and the appointment of the members of General Management; - establishes and keeps an up-to-date succession plan for members of the Board of Directors and the key executives of the Company and the Group.

-In its specific function of appointing members of the Board of Directors, the Nominations and Compensation Committee shall take the following criteria into account: (i) the desired balance in the composition of the Board of Directors with regard to the composition and evolution of the Company's ownership; (ii) the desired number of independent Board members; (iii) the proportion of men and women required by current regulations; (iv) the opportunity to renew terms; and (v) the integrity, competence, experience and independence of each candidate.
-The Nominations and Compensation Committee must establish a procedure for selecting future independent members and undertake its own evaluation of potential candidates before the latter are approached in any way.
+In its specific role of appointing members of the Board of Directors, the Nominations and Compensation Committee shall consider the following criteria: (i) the desired balance in the membership of the Board of Directors with regard to the composition and evolution of the Company's ownership; (ii) the desired number of independent Board members; (iii) the proportion of men and women required by current regulations; (iv) the opportunity to renew terms; and (v) the integrity, competence, experience and independence of each candidate.
+The Nominations and Compensation Committee must also establish a procedure for selecting future independent members and undertake its own evaluation of potential candidates before the latter are approached in any way.

-The qualification of an independent member of the Board of Directors is discussed by the Nominations and Compensation Committee, which drafts a report on this subject for the Board.
-Each year, the Board of Directors will review, in light of this report, prior to the publication of the annual report, the situation of each director with regard to the criteria of independence as defined by the Internal Regulations of the Board of Directors.
+The qualification of an independent member of the Board of Directors is discussed by the Nominations and Compensation Committee, which drafts a report on the matter for the Board.
+Each year, in light of this report and prior to the publication of the annual report, the Board of Directors will review each director's situation with regard to the criteria of independence as defined by the Internal Rules of the Board of Directors.